semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 :::tip

 All files are lost when the job ends.
 This happens because each jobs are allocated to different agents.
-If you want to share files between jobs, use the [checkout](#checkout) and [artifact](#artifact) commands.
+Use [cache](#cache) or [artifact](#artifact) to preserve files and directories between jobs.

 :::

-### Connecting blocks
+### Using dependencies

-A group of connected blocks constitutes a *pipeline*.
-We use dependencies to control the order in which blocks run.
-Dependencies are explained in detail in the [pipelines page](./pipelines#dependencies).
+You can use block depedencies to control the execution flow of the workflow.
+See [block dependencies](./pipelines#dependencies) to learn more.

 ## Semaphore toolbox {#toolbox}

-The [Semaphore toolbox](../reference/toolbox) is a set of command line tools to carry essential tasks in your jobs such as cloning the repository or moving data between jobs.
+The [Semaphore toolbox](../reference/toolbox) is a set of built-in command line tools to carry essential tasks in your jobs such as cloning the repository or moving data between jobs.

 The most-used tools in the Semaphore toolbox are: